 You will leave rehab with a support system in place and a list of resources that can help you in times of temptation.
 Maintain sobriety by continuing outpatient rehab and attending meetings.
 Know who your support system is and have someone you can call on at any time of the day or night to help you maintain sober living.

-Learn more about rediscovering a sober life from Beachside Rehab in Fort Pierce, Florida, a respected facility that offers inpatient and outpatient detox, rehab, and holistic recovery.
+Learn more about rediscovering a sober life from Beachside Rehab in West Palm Beach, Florida, a respected facility that offers inpatient and outpatient detox, rehab, and holistic recovery.
 Call today at 866-349-1770 to speak with a trained admissions counselor.

 Photo by Emma Matthews Digital Content Production on Unsplash